Michelle Visage: Radio and podcasts

 Visage was the co-host of the morning show on WKTU in NYC from 1996 to 2002 where she and co-host RuPaul started working together professionally.
 When RuPaul left radio, Visage continued on to many morning shows including: Hot 92 Jamz (KHHT) in Los Angeles between 2002 and 2005.
 In 2005, Visage returned to New York City, where she served as co-host of The Morning Mix on WNEW-FM until December 2006.
 She also hosted on Sirius Satellite Radio's The Beat 66 from 2003 to 2006 On March 12, 2007, she became a co-host of the morning show on SUNNY 104.3 in West Palm Beach, Florida.
 On January 10, 2011, she joined 93.9 MIA in Miami as the host of the new MIA Morning Show.
 She left Miami and MIA in December 2011, moving back to Los Angeles.

 Visage started co-hosting the weekly podcast RuPaul: What's the Tee? on April 9, 2014.
 The pair interview celebrities and discuss many topics ranging from their personal lives to RuPaul's Drag Race.
 The podcast won a 2018 Webby Award.
 Visage also presented Michelle Visage's Fabulous Divas on BBC Radio 2, with episodes broadcast in December 2019 and August 2020.
-In October and November 2020, she covered for Rylan Clark-Neal on his BBC Radio 2 show and in February 2022 she covered for Dermot O'Leary on his Saturday weekend breakfast show.
+In October and November 2020, she covered for Rylan Clark on his BBC Radio 2 show and in February 2022 she covered for Dermot O'Leary on his Saturday weekend breakfast show.
 As of 15 July 2022, she has begun presenting her own show each Friday night from 7 until 9pm on BBC Radio 2.
+In February and March 2025 Michelle covered for Elaine Paige on Sunday.

 Television

 Visage has worked with RuPaul on a variety of television shows throughout her career.
 In 1996, she became the co-host of RuPaul's VH1 talk show The RuPaul Show.
 She also co-hosted WKTU's morning show with RuPaul from 1996 to 2002.
 When RuPaul began casting judges for season one of RuPaul's Drag Race, he invited Visage to become a permanent member of the show.
-At the time she was on a five-year contract with a CBS radio station in West Palm Beach; after asking her boss if she could join the show he said no, which Visage put down to the show's links with the LGBT community.
+At the time she was on a five-year contract with a CBS radio station in West Palm Beach; after asking her boss if she could join the show he said no, which Visage put down to the show's links with the LGBTQ community.